 AP National News Calendar

-Eds: Major scheduled events for the week of June 10-16.
+Eds: Major scheduled events for the week Feb.
+10-16.
 Note that many events are subject to change at the last minute.

-The following economic reports will be issued in Washington (all times EST), unless otherwise noted:
+The following economic reports will be issued in Washington (all times are Eastern), unless otherwise noted:

 SUNDAY: No events of note.

 TUESDAY: Labor Department releases job openings and labor turnover survey for December, 10 a.m.; Treasury releases federal budget for January, 2 p.m.

 WEDNESDAY: Labor Department releases Consumer Price Index for January, 8:30 a.m.